curiousest/curiousest.github.io/_drafts/tabum/2-3-no-worthy-human.md

 [intro very mechanical, describing detailed operation of purpose landing.
 Other motifs?]
 [remix a famous written description of sporting event]

+[allows two different corporate consciousnesses into her consciousness to make key decision.
+Be the org, then be the city who need to cooperate.
+Then Tabum later.
+Merging is always fleeting, return back to an idea of self.]

 [team competition of economy, focused on finance and industry, people play with their head in the game like theatre x soccer.
 Humankind working on greater things, that's what mainstream politics is focused on, but this is what I care about, this is my whole world.
 Regional governments like sports teams, neutral referees not-so-neutral just kind-of]
 [normal people live off the land, kind of like olden days.
 “The land” has free housing, energy, food, transportation , etc. Some people do the real work.
 Just like sports vs. War. ]